Sausage and kale soup – a hearty fall and winter soup featuring smoky sausage and kale. Serve with your favorite cornbread alongside.

 Rain was a good thing.
 Rain made everything right.
 It made everybody happy.
 I think that’s why I still love rainy days even now.

 This Sausage and Kale Soup is going to be a perfect lunch for my rainy day.
 Its lovely smoky flavor makes it great for a cool, overcast day like today.
 Hope you’ll try it and like it as much as we do.

 I used a nice, hickory smoked sausage for this soup.
 There are many good choices, but lately we’ve been enjoying this Conecuh brand sausage.
 They’re based in Alabama and make many mighty fine products.
 Whatever sausage you choose, you’ll need to dice it into about half-inch pieces.

-I served this with some old-fashioned “lacy” cornbread and that recipe is coming up soon.
-Any type of cornbread that your family enjoys will be great with this soup.
+I served this with some old-fashioned “lacy” cornbread but any type of cornbread that your family enjoys will be great with this soup.

 - 3 cups chicken broth

-- 1 16-oz. can Great Northern beans, drained and rinsed
+- 16 ounces canned Great Northern beans drained and rinsed

 - Heat the olive oil in a large saucepan over medium-high heat.